 - Tuition Assistance (dependent on funding) - students in grades 9-12 may be eligible to recieve tuition assistance summer school, A-hour, MDLP classes.
 Our program will assist with one class, non-credit recovery, fee per school year.
-Student must have a Title VII and JOM form on file in our office and must meet the following criteria: no F's, 2.5+ GPA and five or fewer absences over the past two semesters.
+Student must have a Title VI and JOM form on file in our office and must meet the following criteria: no F's, 2.5+ GPA and five or fewer absences over the past two semesters.

 - Study Skills Supplies - Supplies are given once every semester to students enrolled in Mesa Public Schools and have the necessary forms filed in our office.